OSS VAT Scheme for Estonian E-commerce

 Deregistering from OSS

-Voluntary — revenue below €10K You — via EMTA portal First day of following quarter Must charge Estonian 22% on all EU B2C below threshold
+Voluntary — revenue below €10K You — via EMTA portal First day of following quarter Must charge Estonian 24% on all EU B2C below threshold; register locally above Can re-register immediately if sales pick up again

 Frequently Asked Questions